 What have been some of the more interesting experiences that you’ve recently had as an engineer?

-One of the most recent things I worked on was from something that started 3 years ago.
+One of the most recent things I worked on was from something that started three years ago.
 I’m a big fan of Dr Dre, as well as the whole Aftermath movement in the early 2000s.
 When I first got to Atlanta a few years ago, an A&R from Aftermath had been pursuing Chef Tone for close to a year to work on Detox.
 So we worked on a song for Detox that was originally meant for R Kelly to sing on.
 For whatever reason, he didn’t the sing the hook, so our second choice was Trey Songz.
 At one point, there was a lot of excitement for it, but Detox has been slated to come out for over 14 years and still hasn’t.
-So 50 Cent heard the record and loved it, so it was released as “Smoke” for his new album.
+So 50 Cent heard the record and loved it, and it was released as “Smoke” for his new album.

 Almost all sessions today only require a microphone, pre-amp, Pro Tools and a computer.
 You don’t need an analog mixing board anymore.
 So you definitely have to know Pro Tools like the back of your hand.
-But mixing also comes into play, because it doesn’t matter how good you track the recording, if you can’t play back the client a good rough mix, they won’t know whether to redo the take or not.
+But mixing also comes into play, because it doesn’t matter how good you track the recording, if you can’t play the client a good rough mix, they won’t know whether to redo the take or not.

-Do you think we’ll get to a place where Pro Tools gets displaced as the industry standard?
+Do you think we’ll ever get to a place where Pro Tools gets displaced as the industry standard?